alexandrugrigore/alexandrugrigore.github.io/index.md

 ## Experience:

-- **Full stack Developer, Revobet, contract, 2023.March – present**
+- **Full Stack Developer, Revobet, contract, 2023.March – present (6+ mos)**
     - **Project description:** I am currently working as a full stack developer on multi-tenant betting platform.
-Mainly wokring with Java17 and VueJS - Typescript.
+Mainly wokring with Java17 and VueJS+Typescript.
     - **Roles:** development, feature design, refactoring
     - **Roles description:** Given that the team is very agile, I work on whatever task is highest priority; new features, integrations, bugfixing, no matter if it's in the backend, frontend or both.

-- **Data Engineer, GoPro, 2021.September – 2023.March**
+- **Data Engineer, GoPro, 2021.September – 2023.March (1 yr 6 mos)**
     - **Project description:** Worked on various projects involving Big Data, using Scala,
     in some particular cases Java, and Spark for development.
     Other non-development tools I use include SQL (Spark), Databricks, Docker, AWS, Airflow.